 She has participated in the drafting committee for the ABA’s comment letters on such topics as securities offering reform, revisions to the definition of accelerated filer and smaller reporting company, amendments to the accredited investor definition; amendments to the exempt offering framework; and various JOBS Act-related and disclosure effectiveness related matters.
 Anna also is a member of the ABA Committee on the Regulation of Futures and Derivatives Instruments, and serves as a chair of the Structured Products Association Legal, Regulatory and Compliance Executive Committee.
 She is a member of the Mortgage Bankers Association’s (MBA) Mortgage REIT Council and a member of the MBA’s Secondary & Capital Markets Committee.

 Anna is an adjunct professor at the George Washington University School of Law and member of the George Washington University Center for Law, Economics & Finance Advisory Board.
 She is a member of the Visiting Committee of the Law School of the University of Chicago.
 Anna was a member of the University of Chicago Legal Forum during her time at the University of Chicago Law School.

 - The University of Chicago Law School, JD

 - New York

 She was included in Euromoney’s 2019 and 2020 Best of the Best USA Expert Guide as one of the top 30 capital markets and structured finance and securitisation practitioners in the United States.
-Anna is also included in IFLR1000’s Women Leaders 2019 and 2020 Guide; Crain’s New York Business “Forty Under 40,” as well as Investment Dealer’s Digest “Forty Under 40,” and Hispanic Business‘ “100 Most Influential Hispanics.”
+Anna is also included in IFLR1000’s Women Leaders Guide 2018-2021; Crain’s New York Business “Forty Under 40,” as well as Investment Dealer’s Digest “Forty Under 40,” and Hispanic Business‘ “100 Most Influential Hispanics.”